A DIY farmer's market wood sign for the kitchen.

 I could make my own and get the perfect size.

-It just so happened that I had one last piece of barn wood left in my stash.
-I hadn’t used it for any other projects because it was badly warped and falling apart.
-I thought I’d give it a shot and, if it didn’t work because the condition of the wood, I would get another piece and try again.
+It just so happened that I had a piece of barn wood that I got from an estate sale for $2.
+I hadn't used it for any other projects because it was badly warped and falling apart.
+I thought I'd give it a shot and, if it didn't work because the condition of the wood, I would get another piece and try again.

 - piece of wood cut to size (I used old barn wood)